pbuehler/documentation/docs/tutorials/dataSelection.md

 <a name="btask"></a>
 ### BTask

-Partitions can also be defined and used within the process function.
+Partitions can also be defined and used within the process function. in order to have the partition filled use the bindTable(T t) method where t is the table the partition shall be applied to.

 ```cpp
 struct BTask {